 Alberto has run the estate since then, slowly building what is now recognized as the benchmark producer for Ghemme DOCG.
 He is joined today by his daughter Benedetta, who represents the fourth generation of Arlunnos to commit to this specific piece of ground.
 The historical continuity is not incidental to the wine.
 It is the reason the wine is what it is.
 A family that has been farming the same moraine for five centuries does not make decisions about it the way a new investor would.
 The relationship with the land has accumulated across generations in a way that cannot be replicated through technical expertise alone.

-This is what the best Alto Piemonte estates share, and what the broader Alta Piemonte story is fundamentally about: not a rediscovery of forgotten vineyards, but the sustained commitment of families who never left.
+This is what the best Alto Piemonte estates share, and what the broader Alto Piemonte story is fundamentally about: not a rediscovery of forgotten vineyards, but the sustained commitment of families who never left.

 The 100% Spanna Doctrine